 Amendments to the High-Speed Chase Law

-Washington Governor Jay Inslee signed a bill on April 22, 2021 that modified police pursuit.
-The bill’s goal was to reduce the number of fatalities caused by police chases; this was achieved by imposing restrictions on an officer’s decision to pursue a vehicle.
+Washington Governor Jay Inslee signed a bill on April 22, 2021 that modified the Washington Police Pursuit Law Amendments, aiming to reduce the number of fatalities caused by police chases; this was achieved by imposing restrictions on an officer’s decision to pursue a vehicle.

 Under this law, police officers’ engagement threshold was raised from reasonable suspicion to probable cause to pursue a vehicle.
 Reasonable suspicion is when a police officer suspects that a crime is being committed, was committed, or will be committed.
 Probable cause requires a reasonable belief or suspicion supported by facts and circumstances, that a person has or is about to commit a crime.
 The evidence needed for probable cause is stronger than the evidence required for reasonable suspicion, which is the standard needed for police to pursue suspects in specific crimes listed under the revised regulations.
 If you have any further questions or concerns on what a police officer’s conduct should look like, contact the Law Office of Erin Bradley McAleer and one of our attorneys will be happy to help.